 In 2009, as he was working for a medical devices company, he received a shock: he realized that there is a huge imbalance in access to medical technology in industrialized versus low and middle-income countries.
 After a closer look, he discovered that he imbalance’s main cause is a mismatch between existing technologies and business models, with those needed in low and middle-income countries.
 He decided to leave industry and, in 2009, he co-founded the EssentialMed Foundation, an innovative non-profit venture.

-In May 2017, Klaus directed and launched a MOOC(Massive Open Online Course)entitled “Technology Innovation for Sustainable Development” which aims to spread the unique methodology and approach worldwide.
-As of today, more than 6000 people have enrolled.
+In 2017, Klaus co-directed and launched a MOOC(Massive Open Online Course) entitled “Technology Innovation for Sustainable Development” which aims to spread the unique methodology and approach worldwide.
+As of today, more than 12'000 people have enrolled.

 Teaching & PhD